-- 2.1 Planning permission is sought for the demolition of swimming pool building and construction of a two storey modular classbase comprising 6 classrooms, toilets and circulation space within the grounds of St Benet Biscop Catholic Academy, Ridge Terrace, Bedlington as described above and as set out in the plans submitted to the local planning authority. - 2.2 The proposal indicates a two storey modular building measuring approximately 29.2 metres by approximately 12.1 metres with flat roof design to a maximum height of approximately 7.5 metres.
-The associated pathway to the building would connect to an existing school and run round the perimeter of the proposed building measuring a width of between approximately 1.5 metres to 2.2 metres. - 2.3 St Benet Biscop Catholic Academy is located on the west side of Bedlington to the south of Ridge Terrace (B1331).
+- 2.1 Planning permission is sought for a single storey extension to the existing academy hall within the grounds of St Benet Biscop Catholic Academy, Ridge Terrace, Bedlington as described above and as set out in the plans submitted to the local planning authority. - 2.2 The proposal indicates a single storey extension measuring the full width of the existing hall with an approximate project of 8.8 metres, to provide an additional floor space of 184 square metres. - 2.3 St Benet Biscop Catholic Academy is located on the west side of Bedlington to the south of Ridge Terrace (B1331).
 The site comprises a number of school buildings, predominantly of brick construction with playing fields to the south.
 The school is accessed via a one way system with entry from Ridge Terrace to the east and exit onto Netherton Lane to the west of the site and the nearest residential properties are located on Ridge Villas to the north of the application site.